Stroke rehabilitation and recovery

 Understanding stroke rehabilitation and recovery

-A stroke occurs when the flow of fresh, oxygen-filled blood from the heart and lungs to the brain is interrupted by a blockage or rupture.
-This cuts off the brain from vital energy and causes nerve cells to die, resulting in a loss of function in the areas controlled by the affected area of the brain.
+A stroke, or Cerebral Vascular Accident (CVA), occurs when the supply of blood to the brain is blocked or reduced preventing the brain from receiving oxygen and nutrients.
+This can cause the cells to die resulting in a loss of function to the areas controlled by that area of the brain.

-There are a variety of indicators that someone might be having a stroke, including:
+There are a variety of indicators that someone may be having a stroke, including:

-• Loss of control of muscles or feeling of numbness on one side of the face, leaving a drooping or uneven appearance
+• Loss of muscle control, numbness, or drooping on one side of the face

-• Weakness or numbness on one side of the body, commonly in the arms but can occur throughout the body
+• Weakness or numbness on one side of the body, most commonly weakness in the arms

 • Low vision, double vision, blurred vision, tunnel vision, or blackout within one or both eyes